everstrikeio/everstrike-websockets-api/index.md

 socket.on('open', () => {
     console.info('Yay, we are connected!');
-    // Lets' receive updates about the BTC/USD perpetual! socket.send(JSON.stringify({op: 'sub_pair', content: 'USD_BTC_PERP'}));
+    // Let's receive updates about the default BTC call option (BTCCALL). socket.send(JSON.stringify({op: 'sub_pair', content: 'USD_BTCCALL_PERP'}));
-    // OPTIONAL: Let's also receive personal updates about our account, orders and trades! socket.send(JSON.stringify({op: 'auth_api', content: API_KEY}));
+    // OPTIONAL: Let's also receive personal updates about our account, orders and trades. socket.send(JSON.stringify({op: 'auth_api', content: API_KEY}));
-    // Let's also send a ping every 5 seconds (helps keep the connection open)! setInterval(() => socket.send(JSON.stringify({op: 'status', content: 'ok'})), 5000);
+    // Let's also send a ping every 5 seconds (helps keep the connection open). setInterval(() => socket.send(JSON.stringify({op: 'status', content: 'ok'})), 5000);
     socket.on('message', function(json){
       var message = JSON.parse(json); // Yay, we got a message!
-Let's parse it! var pair = message.pair; // Is the message related to a specific trading pair? var category = message.category; // Can be one of the categories listed at the bottom of this document var msg = message.msg; // In case there is an error, this will contain the error message console.info("Received message: ", message);
+Let's parse it. var pair = message.pair; // Is the message related to a specific trading pair? var category = message.category; // Can be one of the categories listed at the bottom of this document. var msg = message.msg; // In case there is an error, this will contain the error message. console.info("Received message: ", message);
     });
 });